 I don't recall anything specifically about the logistics of how or what my dad had to do to get the jeep or how he beat the system.
 I don't recall how long it took, how much paperwork he had to shuffle, or how the jeep was prepared so we could drive it home, only that it was and we did --- drive it home, that is.
 The one thing I do remember is that the man who sold my dad the jeep told him he couldn't pick it up until the next day because of some longshoreman rule.
 Like I said, my dad worked in the shipyards on Terminal Island during the war and knowing the ins-and-outs brought two longshoremen with him and the man who sold my dad the jeep gave it to him.
 The two longshoremen were provided by a longtime old friend of my stepmother named Johnny Roselli.
 Roselli, who I knew and had met through my Stepmother, but at the time actually knew nothing about, was a man of eminent persuasion and when the person in charge of the jeeps heard about it from the longshoremen I guess he thought letting my dad take the jeep was most likely the most expedient thing to do.

 There has been some discrepancy regarding the "Jeep in a Box" or "Jeep in a Crate" graphic at the top of the page.
 Emailers have been saying that the graphic is a replica and not of real World War II origin because the jeep in the box is shown with a jeep can, i.e., jerrycan.
 The emailers contest that relative to U.S. use, jeep cans didn't come into service until later in the war.
-Later in the war than what?
+I would argue later in the war than what?
 Nowhere does a date come up in regards to having a jeep in a box, either early or late in the war.
 Actually, the whole thrust of what is presented here is about jeeps being or becoming surplus, which would indicate by it's very nature of being surplus would be after the war.
 So, other than to deflect or weaken the thesis, whether a jeep was in a box early or late in the war is not necessarily part of the equation.
 Besides, jeep cans only coming into use later in the war by the U.S. isn't correct anyway.

 Admittedly the U.S. history on the use of jerrycans is unclear and sketchy at best, with no actual confirmed date.
 Richard M. Daniel, a retired commander in the U.S. Naval Reserve and a chemical engineer and highly knowledgeable regarding the history of jerrycans, says that in his research a written report he has seen and read states "A sample of the jerrycan was brought to the office of the Quartermaster General in the summer of 1940."
 However, how quick it was acted on is not known.
 The original reversed engineered test samples, which introduced a number of other ways of making them than the Germans did, was a total failure.
 For those who may be so interested, Daniel's complete article "The History of the Jerrycan" is linked below in PDF format.